 Case Sensitivity

 All enumeration values referenced within the API use lower case notation – this includes acronyms and abbreviations.
 The only exceptions are for

 ISO Codes (country and currency) – the API uses these codes as defined per ISO.

+Errorcodes.
+Upper Case is used to identify the first letter of each word to assist readability.

 In this document properties are split into words with the first character capitalised for readability.
 However, the API properties in the actual API (Swagger definition) use camelCase format.